I lived in Montreal over 25 years and have seen this city from every possible angle.

 My Rating 4/5

 This Marriott hotel has a rooftop bar (AIR rooftop terrace) with excellent views of the downtown area.
-A good place to come for a drink and views.
+It’s a cool kind of place with a pool and fancy eats (oysters, ceviche, calamaris, Wagyu Burger).
+A good place to come for a young, dynamic vibe, a drink and views.

 The Renaissance Montreal Downtown Hotel is also an excellent hotel choice in downtown Montreal